Skip to main content

 Obtaining Opt-In from Your Website

 To ensure the consent received from a web form is fully compliant, the site must meet certain criteria.
 It must have a Privacy Policy and Terms of Service that cover Opt-in, how their contact information is used, and how to Opt-out.
+The Privacy Policy and TOS/T&C has to be included in the registration (or to have links sending to them).

 The Privacy Policy must include a statement of non-sharing for mobile numbers, message frequency, and "message and data rates may apply" disclosure.
+Also, the message frequency has to be full disclosed.

 Also, the Privacy Policy must include a statement of non-sharing for mobile numbers.
 Any policy that includes language around sharing information with affiliates or partners will be immediately rejected from A2P 10DLC, no matter how it is worded.
 Additionally, you must state the average message frequency and a message and data rates may apply disclosure.